JusteTheCoder/Sharp/readme.md

     })

     MyBridge.myEvent:useOutboundMiddleware({
-        -- Only calls the event on clients with names -- that are longer than 5 characters.
+        -- Only sends the event to client
+        -- if the client's name is longer than 5 characters.
         Net.Middleware.block(function(client, ...)
             return client.Name:len() > 5
         end)